 - As well as numerous monuments created for our national holidays, commemorations.

 You can find the park next to the bath.

 #3 Farmer’s market

 Checking out the farmer’s market could be especially exciting for those coming from a big city – if you are open to special gastronomical experiences.
-Even if you don’t necessary try the full range of all 800 sellers, you can definitely have a good (and cheap) meal here.
+Even if you don’t necessarily try the full range of all 800 sellers, you can definitely have a good (and cheap) meal here.

 The farmer’s market doesn’t differ much from the country’s other markets, at the same time the Hévíz market is driven by a cohesive community that is unparalleled in its kind.
 All the important producers in the area try to bring their goods here, as the event, which is held several times a week, is not only popular with tourists.

-Here’s a couple of examples of handmade products in the Heviz area:
+Here’s a couple of examples of handmade products in the Heviz area

 - Fresh bread

-- Carved sculptures, with on-site presentation
+- Carved sculptures, with an on-site presentation

 - Painted china